MattKuebrich/flounder/README.md

 Plug the [(USB Micro-B to standard USB) cable](https://www.pjrc.com/store/cable_usb_micro_b.html) from the Teensy to your computer.
 In TeensyDuino, under Tools->Port, you should see select the Teensy there.
 Also, Tools->USB Type should be set to "Serial + MIDI + Audio".

 The audio output uses both the on-board jack and USB audio.
 In code, the output can be adjusted to be suitable for headphones or line level.

+**Power:**

+founder is usually powered via the USB connection to your computer or another MIDI host (like monome norns).
+When using it as an audio source, it can also be powered by a cellphone charger or portable power bank.